carpentries-incubator/java-intro/_episodes/01-first-program.md

 - "What is the naming convention of classes?"
 - "What should the filename be in which a class is saved?"
 - "What will the filename be of a compiled class?"
+- "How do you run a compiled Java program (class)?"
 ---

 ## Smallest possible program